 We don't just add a few ethics courses to the standard business curriculum.
 We have infused an already strong business curriculum with Catholic social doctrine, with the goal of transforming the world of business into a force for good.

 Catholic Principles Guide Our Mission

-The mission of the Busch School of Business and Economics is to provide thought-leading education and scholarship in business and economics informed by the Catholic principles of human dignity, solidarity, subsidiarity, and the common good.
+The mission of the Busch School of Business is to provide thought-leading education and scholarship in business informed by the Catholic principles of human dignity, solidarity, subsidiarity, and the common good.

 The dignity of the human person is the basis of a moral vision for society and the foundation of Catholic social doctrine.
 In Caritas in Veritate, Pope Benedict XVI writes, "The Church forcefully maintains this link between life ethics and social ethics, fully aware that 'a society lacks solid foundations when, on the one hand, it asserts values such as the dignity of the person, justice and peace, but then, on the other hand, radically acts to the contrary by allowing or tolerating a variety of ways in which human life is devalued and violated, especially where it is weak or marginalized.' "

 Solidarity, which arises from faith, is essential to the Christian view of social and political organization.
 Each person is connected to and dependent on all humanity, collectively and individually.
 Pope John Paul II wrote in Sollicitudo Rei Socialis, "[Solidarity] is not a feeling of vague compassion or shallow distress at the misfortunes of so many people, both near and far.
 On the contrary, it is a firm and persevering determination to commit oneself to the common good; that is to say, to the good of all and of each individual, because we are all really responsible for all."